biendata-com/kdd2020_phase2_sample/README.md

        RUN apt-get -y install python3-pip
        RUN pip install --upgrade pip

-   Unfortunately, nvidia/cuda doesn't come with any programming attached, so we have to install it here.
+   Unfortunately, nvidia/cuda doesn't come with any programming languages attached, so we have to install it here.

        COPY . /app
        WORKDIR /app